ycrc/seff-array/README.md

 Note: if your terminal window is too small (less than ~45 columns wide), then `seff-array` assumes a terminal window of 100 columns wide.

-Histogram bins vary according to the distribution of the data.There is a minimum bin width associated with each type of histogram to avoid unnecessary precision when the data is extremely clustered.
+Histogram bins vary according to the distribution of the data.
+There is a minimum bin width associated with each type of histogram to avoid unnecessary precision when the data is extremely clustered.